Stigland/TIG164-bearded-dragon/README.md

 #####Alternative 1.#####
 Install on your Android Device with Android version 4.2 or higher.
 To do this, enable developer options by entering settings > About Phone > Tap 'Build Number' 5 times.
-You should now have developer right to the phone.
+You should now have developer rights to the phone.
+Transfer the file to your phone via your computer.
-After this, just open provided APK with package installer and accept.
+After this, through your phone, just open provided APK with package installer and accept.
 That's it!

 #####Alternative 2.#####
 Install an android virtual device on your computer.
 We've used Genymotion, but any emulator should do.
 A list of recomended emulators with links has been provided below.
 After installation, drag and drop APK-file in emulator, and the app should be ready to rock right away.
+Magical, right?

 >Genymotion: https://www.genymotion.com/
 >Andy:	     http://andyroid.net/